amboym/StockPortfolioAnalysis/README.md

 As we observed from the outcomes above, the Max Sharpe Ratio Portfolio allocating  70.32% of our stock in Nvidia, with the whole portfolio yielding annualized volatility of 0.43.
 On the other hand, the Min Volatility Portfolio suggests a lower annualized return but with reduced volatility.
 Although we have optimally rebalanced within the portfolio slightly, this still does not fix our over-reliance Nvidia stock.

-Opting for the minimum volatility portfolio offers less risk.
-But i think that we are still heavily reliant on tech stocks and the US markets.

 ## Diversified Portfolio